 Most pre-approval car loan quotes will only do soft pulls on your credit, which doesn’t impact your credit score at all.
 When you actually submit an application for a car loan, whether online or at a dealership, the loan issuer will do a hard pull on your credit, which will temporarily drop your credit score.

 After the first pull, your credit score won’t continue to go down if you allow multiple hard pulls for the same type of loan within a certain time frame (typically from 14 to 45 days).
 Credit bureaus don’t penalize you for shopping around for the best rate because it proves you’re trying to be a responsible borrower.

 More guides on Finder

-Buy a car completely online through Clutch, a car-buying platform with over 700 vehicles.
+Buy a car completely online through Clutch, a car-buying platform with thousands of used vehicles.